Kermit Washington: The Rudy Tomjanovich incident

 Washington saw Tomjanovich running toward the altercation.
 Not knowing that he intended to break up the fight, Washington hit Tomjanovich with a short right-hand punch.
-The blow, which took Tomjanovich by surprise, fractured his face about 1/3 in away from his skull and left Tomjanovich unconscious in a pool of blood in the middle of the arena.
+The blow, which took Tomjanovich by surprise, fractured his entire face about 1/3 in away from his skull and left Tomjanovich unconscious in a pool of blood in the middle of the arena.
 Abdul-Jabbar likened the sound of the punch to a melon being dropped onto concrete.
 Tomjanovich had a reputation around the league as a peacemaker.
 Players involved say that right after Tomjanovich collapsed, the absence of sound at the arena, which was filled with shocked fans, was "the loudest silence you have ever heard".
 Reporters heard the sound of the punch all the way in the second floor press box, and some rushed to the playing floor in disbelief.

 Tomjanovich was able to get up and walk around, however, and on the way into the locker room he saw Washington.
 Tomjanovich says that he became aggressive and asked Washington why he punched him.
 Washington yelled something inaudible about Kunnert, and they were broken up by two security personnel.
 Tomjanovich was in no condition to fight despite his aggression; besides having the bone structure of his face detached from his skull and suffering a cerebral concussion and broken jaw and nose, he was leaking blood and spinal fluid into his skull capsule.
 His skull was fractured in such a way that Tomjanovich could taste the spinal fluid leaking into his mouth.
 He later recalled that at the time of the incident, he believed the scoreboard had fallen on him.
 The doctor who worked on Tomjanovich said "I have seen many people with far less serious injuries not make it," and likened the surgery to Scotch-taping together a badly shattered eggshell.